 Buildkite integrates with Bitbucket to provide automated builds based on your source control.
 You can run a build every time you push code to Bitbucket, and pull requests can have their build status live-updated as builds progress.

 This guide shows you how to set up your Bitbucket builds with Buildkite.

 Set up the Bitbucket webhook

-Once you’ve created a pipeline in Buildkite and pasted in your bitbucket.org’s repository URL, Buildkite will show you setup instructions for configuring your Bitbucket webhooks.
+Once you’ve created a pipeline in Buildkite and copied in your bitbucket.org’s repository URL, Buildkite shows you setup instructions for configuring your Bitbucket webhooks.

 Once you’ve followed the link you can add a new webhook:

-After filling out the webhook details using the instructions from your Buildkite pipeline settings, click save, and you’re ready to push a build.
+After filling out the webhook details using the instructions from your Buildkite pipeline settings, select Save, and you’re ready to trigger a build.

-If you want your Bitbucket pull request’s build status icons to be updated as builds progress, you’ll need to connect your Bitbucket account with Buildkite.
+If you want your Bitbucket pull request’s build status icons to update as builds progress, you need to connect your Bitbucket account with Buildkite.
 You only need to do this once, and if you don't need build status updates you can skip this step altogether.

-You'll be prompted to give permission for Buildkite to post status updates, and then redirected back to your Connected Apps page.
+Buildkite prompts you to give permission for Buildkite to post status updates, then redirects back to your Connected Apps page.

-You can edit the Bitbucket settings for each pipeline from the pipeline’s settings page.
+You can edit the version control provider settings for each pipeline from the pipeline’s settings page.
 Go to Pipelines > Pipeline Menu > Pipeline Settings >